mprib/multiwebcam/README.md

 # Motivation

-I needed a way to pull down synchronized video while prototyping a computer vision project.
+I needed a way to pull down synchronized video while prototyping a computer vision project (https://github.com/mprib/pyxy3d).
 Extreme temporal and spatial precision were less important than getting something reasonable with a minimal budget.